-How to Reach Porto - The Easiest Way to Reach Porto
+How to Reach Porto

 - By Air: The nearest airport is Francisco de Sa Carneiro, PedrasRubras.
 It is located 15 km away from Porto.
 Porto Metro connects the city to this airport.